Edith Tudor-Hart: Early life and education

 Her father, Wilhelm Suschitzky (1877–1934), was a social democrat who was born into the Jewish community in Vienna, but had renounced Judaism and become an atheist.
 He opened the first social democratic bookshop in Vienna (later to become a publishers).
 Tudor-Hart's brother, a filmmaker and a photographer like his sister, Wolfgang Suschitzky described their father as "a great man.
 I realised that later on in life, not so much when I saw him every day.
 But, I met interesting people, some of his authors who came and had lunch with us or met people who came to his shop."
 Suschitzky recalled boyhood memories of the family excitement that greeted the Russian Revolution in 1917.

 She studied photography at the Bauhaus in Dessau in 1928 before working in Vienna, taking photographs of working class districts while a Montessori kindergarten teacher.
 An anti-fascist activist and Communist, she saw photography as a tool for disseminating her political ideas.

 Her brother also became a well-known photographer and cinematographer in Britain.
 He cited his sister as an influence on his decision to pursue an artistic career over a scientific one.

-In 1933 she married medical doctor Alex Tudor-Hart, who she had met in 1925.
+In 1933 she married medical doctor Alex Tudor-Hart, whom she had met in 1925.
 She was described "by those who knew her in her youth as immensely vivacious, amusing, curious, and gifted".
 The couple fled to London, England in 1933, so that she could avoid prosecution and persecution in Austria for her Communist activities and Jewish background.

 South Wales

-Following her marriage, she moved to South Wales where her husband practised as a GP in the area of Rhondda Valley, she began to produce photographs for The Listener, The Social Scene and Design Today, dealing with issues such as refugees from the Spanish Civil War and industrial decline in the north-east of England.
+Following her marriage, she moved to South Wales where her husband practised as a GP in the area of Rhondda Valley, she began to produce photographs for The Listener, Arbeiter-Illustrierte-Zeitung, Der Kuckuck, The Social Scene and Design Today, dealing with issues such as refugees from the Spanish Civil War and industrial decline in the north-east of England.
 From the late 1930s, she concentrated more on social needs, such as housing policy and the care of disabled children.
 This change in work may have been because after separation from her husband who had just returned from the Spanish Civil War, their son, Tommy, developed schizophrenia.